afadesigns/pyweb/ARCHITECTURE.md

 This document details the architectural decisions and the iterative optimization process that makes `pyru` the fastest Python web scraper.

+## Motivation

+The primary motivation behind `pyru` was to push the boundaries of web scraping performance within the Python ecosystem.
+Recognizing the inherent limitations of Python for raw, concurrent I/O and CPU-intensive parsing, the project aimed to demonstrate how these bottlenecks could be overcome by offloading critical operations to a highly optimized Rust core.
+This architectural choice was driven by the desire to achieve unparalleled speed and efficiency, making `pyru` a powerful case study in high-performance application design.

 ## Core Philosophy

 The guiding principle of `pyru` is to delegate all performance-critical work to a hyper-optimized Rust core while providing a user-friendly Python interface.
 Python is excellent for scripting and user interfaces, but for raw, concurrent I/O and CPU-bound parsing, Rust is unparalleled.